davisocoloski1/file-organizer/README.md

 ![Scan Method Screenshot](assets/scan_files.png)

-The progress bar hasn't been configured yet, but clicking the button can cause two things to happen:
+Clicking the button can cause two things to happen:

 - 1 &rarr; If you haven't selected a source directory, an error message will appear below the button.